UffaModey/image-sharing-api/README.md

 - Follow suggestions - Do not include the authenticated user as a follow suggestion

 ## Authentication
-using Simple JWT for DRF.
+1. Using Simple JWT for DRF.
 Increase the token life span from default 5 minutes in `settings.py` file.
+2. Using Google Auth

+## Using Google sign-in to create JWT authentication tokens
+Use `poetry add "dj-rest-auth[with_social]"` to handle social authentication.

 ## Additional Features
 - Pagination for `Posts` and `Users`  using `rest_framework` `PageNumberPagination`